Spread approximations for forbidden intersections problems: More examples of families for spread approximations

 \section{More examples of families for spread approximations}

 In this section, we give several examples of families satisfying the conditions of Theorems~\ref{thm3},~\ref{thmapproxtrivial} and~\ref{genES}.
 We choose the values of $q$ below so that the resulting conclusions give us a meaningful and interesting approximation result.
-For brevity, in some cases we do not give the full derivation of the corresponding Ahlswede-Khachatrian or Erd\H os--S\'os result since it follows the same line of argument as that in the case of ${[n]\choose k}$ or $\Sigma_n$.
+For brevity, in some cases we do not give the full derivation of the corresponding Ahlswede--Khachatrian or Erd\H os--S\'os result since it follows the same line of argument as for ${[n]\choose k}$ or $\Sigma_n$.

 We saw that Theorem~\ref{genES} is applicable to the most natural family: $\aaa = {[n]\choose k}$.
 We also note that the family $\aaa = \Sigma_n$ of all permutations $[n]\to [n]$ satisfies the conditions of Theorem~\ref{genES}.
 This should not be surprising, since the proofs of Theorems for permutations followed the same logic.
 We have verified the $(n/4,n/4)$-spreadness of $\Sigma_n$ in Section~\ref{sec34}.
 As for the regularity, part (ii) is the same as that for ${[n]\choose k}$: whenever {\it non-empty}, $\Sigma_n(X)$ depends on the size of $X$ only.
 Part (i) of the regularity condition is actually the most restrictive, it is the reason for the inequality $t\le n^{1/3-o(1)}$ in Theorem~\ref{thmintro2} part 2.
-Indeed, in order to guarantee it, we need to make sure that a random partial permutation of size $l\le t$ (i.e. a function that maps some $l$ elements of $[n]$ to some $l$ distinct elements of $[n]$) extends some fixed partial permutation of size at most $q$.
+Indeed, in order to guarantee it, we need to make sure that a random partial permutation of size $l\le t$ (i.e. a function that maps some $l$ elements of $[n]$ to some $l$ distinct elements of $[n]$) extends some fixed partial permutation of size at most $q$ with large probability.
 This means that neither their domains nor images intersect.
 We can guarantee this only if $n>Cqt$ for some large fixed $C.$